melihtanriyakul/calculator-with-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can see it in the link here: http://calculator-with-react.surge.sh/

 ## Available Scripts